Ain Ebel: Death of Elias Hasrouni

-2023 Hezbollah-Israel conflict and 2024 Israeli invasion of Lebanon
+2023-2024 Hezbollah-Israel war

 Ain Ebel, about 7.5 km (4.7 mi) from the border with Israel, was caught in the crossfire during the 2023-2024 Hezbollah-Israel conflict, and the 2024 Israeli invasion of Lebanon.
 While the village, like other neighboring Christian villages, was not aligned to Hezbollah, Israeli attacks led some villagers, especially the women and children, to evacuate to Beirut.
 Only 40% of the population, mostly adult men, remained in the village.
-Sister Maya El Beaino, a member of the Sisters of the Sacred Hearts of Jesus and Mary, has chosen to remain at the convent in Ain Ebel to support the 9,000 Christians in three villages and the region's only Catholic school, which serves 32 villages, amid ongoing violence disrupting education.
+Sister Maya El Beaino, a member of the Sisters of the Sacred Hearts of Jesus and Mary, chose to remain at the convent in Ain Ebel to support the 9,000 Christians across three villages and the region’s only Catholic school, which served 32 villages, amid ongoing violence that disrupted education.

-The Israeli military reported that Ismail Baz, the commander of Hezbollah's coastal sector, was killed in a strike on a vehicle near Ain Ebel.
-The Saint-Joseph and Saints-Cœurs Schools closed amid the war after three of their students were killed on 5 November on the road between Aitaroun and Ain Ebel by an Israeli strike.
+While the village’s schools initially remained open at the onset of the war, they were forced to close after three students were killed in an Israeli strike on November 5 while traveling from Aitaroun to Ain Ebel.
 On 23 November 2023, several rockets launched by Hezbollah toward Israel hit Ain Ebel.
 As residents prepared for a subdued Christmas under the shadow of the ongoing conflict, United Nations peacekeeping handed out toys on Saturday, 23 December to some 250 children whose families had remained in Ain Ebel and in the nearby villages of Rmaich and Debel.
 On 7 September 2024, a drone crashed in the Ain Ebel area, prompting the Lebanese army's engineering team to conduct an inspection.
 On 1 October 2024, the Israeli army issued a call for the evacuation of residents from 23 villages in southern Lebanon, including Ain Ebel.
 At least 800 people from Ain Ebel sought refuge in the border town of Rmeish on 2 October 2024, where they stayed until the papal nuncio and the patriarchate coordinated an evacuation to Beirut that was escorted by the Lebanese army.

 Three weeks after the ceasefire took effect on 27 November to end the conflict between Israel and Hezbollah, villagers from southern Lebanon, including the people of Ain Ebel, started to return to their homes.

+On April 16, 2024, the Israeli military reported that Ismail Baz, the commander of Hezbollah's coastal sector, was killed in a strike on his vehicle near Ain Ebel.